deephdc/oc-search-engine/README.md

 By default, Solr server will listen on `http://127.0.0.1:8983`.
 To adjust the port and/or other parameters, edit the `start.sh`.

-## Index new DEEP-OC entry
+## Indexing new DEEP-OC entries and re-indexing the existing ones
-TODO:

-## Re-Index existing DEEP-OC entry
 TODO:

 ## Searching DEEP-OC entries